Thendoi/Probability-of-Default-PD-Project/README.md

 # Probability-of-Default-PD-Project

-This project develops machine learning models to estimate the Probability of Default (PD) for consumer loans.
+## Overview

+This project predicts credit card default risk using machine learning models and turns model probabilities into business-oriented credit risk decisions.

 The objective is to predict whether a borrower will default on a loan using demographic, employment and loan-related characteristics.

+The main goal is not only to classify customers as default / non-default, but also to:

+compare several machine learning models, estimate reliable default probabilities, select a cost-sensitive decision threshold, explain model predictions using SHAP, translate model results into practical credit risk recommendations.

 ## Dataset